jacoblapworth/akahu-sdk-swift/CONTRIBUTING.md

 Conventions
 -----------

-All classes should be prefixed with `xui-`.
+All classes must be prefixed with `xui-`.

-Be sure to `npm run lint` before you commit.

 Classes should follow the format: